- Table of Content

 According to Murigi (2014), 57.1% of the performance of the procurement process is directly determined by the supplier evaluation and appraisal criteria.

 Usually, criteria like materials delivery, quality, cost, financial position, communication, and technology are the commonly used ones.
 However, there can be many other criteria, more important than those mentioned above, depending on the process.
-Hence, it is not easy to come up with one exclusive list.
+Hence, it's not easy to come up with one exclusive list.

 Below we have briefly discussed some of the various criteria that an organization may use to evaluate potential suppliers: